Skip Navigation

 All are Welcome, by Design

-Designing for inclusivity will lead to a wider audience of users that feel valued and included.
+Designing for inclusivity will grow your audience.
 Improving your site’s accessibility is an opportunity to empathize with all visitors.
 At the end of the day, it’s just about being kind to your users.

 Sources and Further Reading